 The 6th Filing Water System and Sewer System pay additional fees for seasonal services, and the group meet to discuss their budget, system needs, etc. It is not a standing committee for Water & Sewer, but can at times be active.

-Note: The following committee serves at the pleasure of the Joint Board.
-All final decisions are the responsibility of the CLWSA and CLRRA Board of Directors.
+The following committee serves at the pleasure of the Joint Boards.
+All final decisions are the responsibility of the CLRRA and CLWSA Board of Directors.

 Wage & Benefits Committee